 Thompson's bright young things could indeed do better in the private sector.
-Corruption has always created its own markets.
 Honesty may be the best policy (I refer here to honesty as a moral category, not a legal one) but the money is better in corporate law or public relations.
 (Often the fat salaries former aides and administrators command buy their contacts—a genteel form of pimping.)
 Judging a job by what you can get out of it seems a poor philosophy for public service.
 A government—and here I do not speak only of Thompson's, which in many respects is better than most—which cannot attract its more able citizens without recourse to extravagant bribes confirms its rottenness.

-I am persuaded that the difficulty in attracting those good people has less to do with the rates of pay than with the conditions under which that pay must be earned.
-One of those conditions is living in Springfield, a problem Thompson has eased by moving the capital to Chicago.
+I am persuaded that the difficulty in attracting those able people has less to do with the rates of pay than with the conditions under which that pay must be earned.
+One of those conditions is having to live in Springfield, a problem Thompson has eased by making Chicago the capital of his government.
 Another is political interference, a third is lack of any shared public purpose, a fourth, probably, is parking.
 Who knows?
 This is a topic I may take up again in columns to come.

 It is nice to dream about a day when people will brag about their early years in Springfield the way they might about their tours of the brothels in Bangkok, or of bar fights they survived in Juneau.
 Until then, we will have to listen to complaints such as this one, from Paul Simon.
 Simon, who is a wealthy man by every standard except that of the U.S. Senate, complained to the press not long ago that a bench-warming guard for the Chicago Bulls gets paid more than does he and his colleagues.
 (I suspect that Simon is bothered less by the difference in pay than by the lack of respect he supposes that difference reflects; the one vice more common among politicians than even greed is vanity.)